DPhil in Philosophy

 The aim of the Faculty’s DPhil in Philosophy is to prepare you for an academic career in philosophy.

-For information on how to make an application please see our Admissions Procedure and Entry Requirements webpage.
+For information on how to make an application please see our Admissions Procedure and Entry Requirements page.

 The Philosophy Graduate Studies Committee recommends progression from Oxford's BPhil in Philosophy to the DPhil programme in view of the opportunity it offers to students to study a wide range of philosophical topics as well as to focus on a narrower field of research interest.
 Students proceeding to the DPhil programme via the BPhil will normally write a DPhil thesis which is an expansion of their BPhil thesis, although this is not a formal requirement.
 Indeed, sometimes, the BPhil thesis topic is not suitable for expansion into a DPhil thesis, or a student may wish to write their DPhil thesis on a different topic.

 Each year, some students are admitted to the DPhil in Philosophy from programmes other than the BPhil in Philosophy.
 These students enter the DPhil initially as Probationary Research Students (“PRS”) from appropriate programmes at Oxford or elsewhere.
 Typically, these students will have already completed substantial graduate work in philosophy, usually equivalent to that required for the BPhil.
-Students may also progress from either of the Faculty of Philosophy's specialist MSt programmes - the MSt in Philosophy of Physics and the MSt in Ancient Philosophy.
+Students may also progress from one of the Faculty of Philosophy's specialist MSt programmes - the MSt in Philosophy of Physics, the MSt in Ancient Philosophy and the MSt in Practical Ethics.

 In the third term after enrolment onto the DPhil, you are required to complete a transfer of status from PRS to full DPhil status.
 Two appointed examiners will interview you both on your two-page thesis outline, which explains in outline the intended line of argument or contribution to the subject, and on a piece of written work of approximately 5,000 words in the area and philosophical style of the proposed thesis which is typically, though not necessarily, a draft chapter of the thesis.